 One of the advantages of being women over 60 is that we often have more freedom to relocate or live in multiple places throughout the year.

-This article discusses the stories of real seasonal jobs at national parks and other great destinations where you can make money while living in a beautiful place – and some of the jobs offer free housing!
+Jobs at national parks and other great destinations are wonderful ways you can make money while living in a beautiful place – and some of the jobs offer free housing!

 Places like Starbucks offer health benefits and free coffee.
 Working in a bustling coffee shop is a great way to meet people and feel connected to the daily activity of your community.
 Retail outlets offer some of the most reliable jobs for retirees.